SUBMISSIONS TO THE HERPETOLOGICAL JOURNAL SHOULD BE MADE THROUGH THE ONLINE SUBMISSION SYSTEM: https://ojs.thebhs.org/

 • Short Notes

 Faunistic lists, letters and results of general surveys are not published unless they shed light on herpetological problems of wider significance.
 Authors should bear in mind that the Herpetological Journal is read by a wide range of herpetologists from different scientific disciplines.
 The work should therefore appeal to a general herpetological audience and have a solid grounding in natural history.
-General enquiries on suitability can be made to the Scientific Editor prior to submission.
+General enquiries on suitability can be made to the Editor in Chief (Rachael Antwis; ) prior to submission.

 • Title of paper; name(s) and brief addresses of the author(s)